csiwek/ipsec_exporter/README.md

 ## Functionality
 The IPsec exporter is determining the state of the configured IPsec tunnels via the following procedure.
 1. Starting up the `ipsec.conf` is read.
 All tunnels configured via the `conn` keyword are observed.
+   * Authentication methods are matched for EAP or XAuth.
+If this methods are found in the conn config, the tunnel will be treated as a multiuser tunnel.
+      Metrics are then collected per user also, and the user name is exported under the label "user".
+   * If the previous authentication methods are not found, tunnel is treated like in the original version, is treated as a standard point 2 point tunnel, and no user information         is collected.

-1. If the `/metrics` endpoint is queried, the exporter calls `ipsec status <tunnel name>` for each configured connection.
+2. If the `/metrics` endpoint is queried, the exporter calls `ipsec status <tunnel name>` for each configured connection.
 The output is parsed.
     * If the output contains `ESTABLISHED`, we assume that only the connection is up.
     * If the output contains `INSTALLED`, we assume that the tunnel is up and running.